serjplus/cosmos-sdk-tutorials/haytservice/README.md

-# Nameservice Application Tutorial
+# HaytService Application Tutorial

-In this tutorial we will build a fully-functional nameservice application on a blockchain with the Cosmos SDK
+In this tutorial we will build a fully-functional haytservice application on a blockchain with the Cosmos SDK

 **[Click here](./tutorial/00-intro.md)** to start the tutorial.
 You can also view it on the [website](https://tutorials.cosmos.network/).